| The Tau Cross

 process of clarity by using a uniform "language" which respects the studies and

+reports of recent Historical Congresses.
 The initials TOF indicate the entire movement of the Franciscan

 Third Order (secular and regular) from 1211 (and not 1221!) to 1323 when papal approval